TheVini/DataScience/classification/credit_card_customers/README.md

 </p>
 </details>

 ### 4.3.
-Training models with K-Fold validation and a combination of Oversampling and Undersampling techniques - With skewed data, no attribute selection, normalized data with Standard Scaler, dataset size for test 30%
+Training models with K-Fold validation and a combination of Oversampling and Undersampling techniques - With skewed data, no attribute selection, and dataset size for test 30%

 <details><summary>Show results' statistics</summary>
 <p align="center">